-3.36 In all the constituent sectors, actual expenditures as a percent of GDP have exceeded PRSP II targets except Land Reclamation and Social Security & Welfare.
-In Law & Order the ratio of actual expenditure to GDP shows the maximum increase than the PRSP II projection, by .73 percent points.
+\Food Support Programme is composed of Food Support Programme (FSP) of Pakistan Bait-ul-MaL (PBM) and Punjab Food Support Programme.
+FSP of PBM has been consolidated in BISP while there has been nil expenditure in Punjab Food Support Programme.
+3.36 In all the constituent sectors, actual expenditures as a percent of GDP have exceeded PRSP II targets except Land Reclamation, Agriculture, Education and Social Security & Welfare.
+In Law & Order the ratio of actual expenditure to GDP shows the maximum increase than the PRSP II projection, by .67 percent points.

-3.37 In Education and Health, ratio of actual expenditures to GDP remained above the PRSP II projections but not by a wide margin.
-Actual expenditure in Education stood at 1.87 percent of GDP against the projection of 1.82 percent for FY 2009/10.
-Although, expenditure in Education as a percent of GDP is above target by .05 percent but needs a lot more improvement.
+3.37 In Health, ratio of actual expenditures to GDP remained above the PRSP II projections but not by a wide margin.
+Actual expenditure in Education stood at 1.77 percent of GDP against the projection of 1.82 percent for FY 2009/10.
 Health sector fared better than Education in its ratio of actual expenditure to GDP which is .37 percent higher than PRSP target of .43 percent of GDP.